-An Educational Psychologist is allocated to each school.
+An Educational Psychologist package is purchased annually by the school.
 They would normally only work directly with pupils whose needs are felt to be quite considerable and have not responded well to the interventions previously put in place for them.